EwoeT/frequent-itemsets-for-tree-like-sequences/README.md

 input in newick format</br>
 view report for more details</br>

-in this project we seek to focus on data inputs that are in tree-like sequences and the goal is to identify frequent itemsets of sequential patterns that are present in the data.
+This project deals with data inputs that are in tree-like sequences and the goal is to identify frequent itemsets of sequential patterns that are present in the data.
 A typical data input of this form consists of a several trees; a